GrfxGuru/gatsby-starter-netlify-cms/src/pages/blog/write-review.md

 slug: /reviews/write-application/
 author: Peter Witham
 tags: ["Reviews"]
-title: Review of Write!
-The Cross-Platform Writing Application
+title: Review of Write The Cross-Platform Writing Application
 date: 2018-03-01T23:51:41
 blurb: Writing Needs a Good Application.
 I spent a week working with Write!
 This is my review.
 ---